 A collection of wooden and metal office cork boards, clipboards, and bulletins are scatter in with initial letters, mirrors, shadow boxes, and family black and white photos.
-I played around with the arranging on the floor before putting any nails in the walls.
+My arrangement was tested out on the floor before putting any nails in the walls.
 I measured the height and width of the gallery grouping.
 I started with the middle piece and hung that first and worked out.
 Taking a photo of the arrangement is helpful before you start hanging.

 Turquoise desk accessories, lucite initial letter A and supplies sit onto top of Andrea’s desk.
-A white and turquoise mini locker houses all her cords, modems, and phone caddies and keep the floor clean and uncluttered.
-All found at HomeGoods.
+A white and turquoise mini locker houses all her cords, modems, and phone caddies and keep the floor clean and uncluttered in this chic mom office.

-I felt like this three day makeover was a HGTV show reveal.
+I felt like this three day mom office makeover was a HGTV show reveal.
 Andrea almost cried when she saw her finished office.
 Now she can start to absorb the idea that her girls are going to school and her work space will be both pretty and functional.
 She later texted me “I just sit in there and stare.
 I can’t believe it’s mine!”
 After giving Andrea her dream mom office I treated myself to an overdue home office with all new white furniture and ombre painted walls.

 Enjoy Andrea! xoxo Amie